williamjohnstone/AutoRclone-Rewrite/README.md

 - Commented some stuff that is broken so I can fix it later lmao
 - Also this actually works which is news to me I thought it was broken :)
 - Renamed `Readme.md` to `README.md`
+- Added all current command line arguments to the documentation
+- Start documentation

 ### 12th February 2020